pnp/blog/content/post/get-your-to-do-tasks-daily-in-teams-using-power-automate.md

 with *{taskListId}* being replaced with the *id* in the response.

-> If the task lists response contains multiple task lists, don\'t worry,
+> If the task lists response contains multiple task lists, don't worry,
 > just choose the list with the name *Tasks*
 >
 Based on my response above, my query would be